linda-jansson-gbg/meetup/README.md

 * Make a review on a past event

 Goal: A published Vue app for meetups with unit tests and Docker container.
-Using local storage is fine.
+Using localstorage is fine.
 Build the app using CD, TDD.
 Publish on Heroku.

 GitHub Actions is used in this project.